laurencelundblade/draft-lundblade-cbor-serialization/draft-lundblade-cbor-serialization.md

 ### Preferred Serialization Background

-As mentioned in {{models}}, CBOR was intentionally designed to allow variation in serialization so support  implementation in constrained environments.
+As mentioned in {{models}}, CBOR was intentionally designed to allow variation in serialization to support implementation in constrained environments.
 All requirements associated with Preferred Serialization and the CBOR Deterministic Encoding Rules (CDER) &mdash; except those concerning big numbers &mdash; exist to eliminate this variation in deployments that do not require it.
 These requirements provide interoperability and determinism for the CBOR major types and don't affect anything at the data model level.